Parachutes (Coldplay album): Commercial performance

 The popularity of the songs in British clubs, pubs and sporting events led Parachutes to debut at number-one in the UK Albums Chart with 70,935 copies sold.
 Its biggest sales period, however, was during the penultimate week of 2000, when the album sold 170,642 copies and surpassed one million total sales.
-The record is certified 9× Platinum by the British Phonographic Industry for selling over 2,700,000 copies.
+The record is certified 9× Platinum by the British Phonographic Industry for selling 2.7 million copies.
 In July 2011, it climbed from number 184 to number 48 for a 318th charting week.
-As of January 2018, the album remains Coldplay's third biggest in the country, behind A Rush of Blood to the Head (2.9 million) and X&Y (2.7 million).
-In 2022 Parachutes was named as the 10th most successful debut album in UK chart history.
+In 2022, Parachutes was named the tenth most successful debut album in United Kingdom history.
+Parachutes has sold 31,922 cassettes in the UK, making it the 33rd best-selling cassette since 2000.

-In the United States, Parachutes debuted at number 189 on the Billboard 200 five weeks after its release.
-It later peaked at number 51 and reached number one on the Billboard Heatseekers.
-Over two million copies have been shipped to the United States, leading to being certified 2× Platinum by the Recording Industry Association of America.
-It was also certified 4× Platinum in Australia by the Australian Recording Industry Association, and 2× Platinum in Canada by the Canadian Recording Industry Association.
-As of July 2020, Parachutes has sold 31,922 copies on cassette in UK, making it the 33rd best-selling cassette since 2000.
+In the US Billboard 200, Parachutes debuted at number 189 with 14,672 copies sold on the week ending 30 December 2000, five weeks after its release.
+It later peaked at number 51 and reached number one on Billboard Heatseekers.
+The album has been certified 2× Platinum by the Recording Industry Association of America for shipping over 2 million units in the country.
+It was certified 4× Platinum in Australia as well.
+In 2003, the record received a 2× Platinum certification in Canada.
+In Japan, Parachutes debuted at number 174 with 796 copies sold.
+A week later, it reached a new peak at number 135, with 1,071 copies.

 Legacy

 Coldplay still perform songs from Parachutes during their concerts, most notably "Yellow".

 With over 2.7 million units sold in the United Kingdom, Parachutes is the 22nd best-selling album of the 21st century and 45th of all time in the country.
 British trade paper Music Week praised it as one of the most impressive debut records ever, spawning hit singles "Shiver", "Trouble" and "Yellow".
 The latter was included on Rock and Roll Hall of Fame's Songs That Shaped Rock and Roll exhibit for being among the most successful and important recordings in music.
 In 2010, Parachutes was included on the 1001 Albums You Must Hear Before You Die book.
 In 2013, NME ranked it at number 272 on their "The 500 Greatest Albums of All Time" list.

-Jon O' Brien from the Recording Academy labeled it as Coldplay's most influential album to date, impacting on the work of artists such as The Fray, Snow Patrol and OneRepublic.
-In a 25th anniversary review for Consequence, Paolo Ragusa wrote that the album "became quietly influential" in the evolution of alternative rock in the 2000s, providing a "a much softer version of masculinity than what was popular and encouraged at the time".
+Jon O'Brien from the Recording Academy labelled it as Coldplay's most influential album to date, impacting the work of artists such as The Fray, Snow Patrol and OneRepublic.
+In a 25th anniversary review for Consequence, Paolo Ragusa wrote that the album "became quietly influential" in the evolution of alternative rock in the 2000s, providing a "much softer version of masculinity than what was popular and encouraged at the time".
 He discussed the newfound popularity of "Sparks" as well, declaring that it "reveals a demand for the kind of unguarded intimacy that Parachutes offered; not to mention that in the 2020s, that dreamy-but-confessional style of alternative rock has found a resurgence via acts like Phoebe Bridgers, Sam Fender and Hozier".